 Investment is raised through an open share offer.
-It is our intention to open the Fund to new investment each year, with new investment being accepted on 31 March each year.
+It is our intention to open the Fund to new investment each year, with new investment being accepted each year.
 We will set a target for new investment to be raised each year, on an assessment of our need for new equity, based on: